bede/hostile/README.md

 docker build . --platform linux/amd64
 ```

-A [Biocontainer image](https://biocontainers.pro/tools/hostile) is also available, however this often lags behind the latest released version
+A [Biocontainer image](https://biocontainers.pro/tools/hostile) is also available, but beware that this often lags behind the latest released version